parksw3/speedstrength/prsb_responses.md

 > On a minor note, since condoms are ultimately an individual choice applied to individual (potential) transmission events, why are they a population-level intervention whereas test and treat is deemed individual?
 More details on why the two frameworks give different intuition or analytical capacity would be good.

 Thanks for this.
-We talk more about intuition, as discussed above, and we have now also tried to be more clear about what we mean by population-level interventions.
+We were using individual to mean targeted at infectious individuals, and population to mean targeted at everyone.
+We have now dropped these shortcuts, and we simply explain this directly.

 > In Figures 3 and 4, the black lines are not clear to me - -the strength is defined as R/Rhat and the speed as rhat -r .
 So what is the strength (or speed) of “the epidemic” (black lines) - what’s Rhat and what’s R?
 It might be good to have some prevalence curves